crukedsh/eudyptula/README.md

 # Eudyptula Challenge
 This repo responds to a modified version of http://www.eudyptula-challenge.org/.
-Please refer to subdirectories for README.md, explicitly, description and solution of each problem.
-The descriptions are issued by Dr. Manuel Charlemagne, lecturer in UM-SJTU JI.
+Please refer to subdirectories for README.md, explicitly, problem and solution of each task.

+The problems are issued by Dr. Manuel Charlemagne, lecturer in UM-SJTU JI.